paulf-999/template_git_repo/README.md

 A **generic starting point** for new projects, providing:

 * Standard Git structure
-* Templates for PRs, CODEOWNERS, and branching rules
+* Templates for PRs, CODEOWNERS, and branching
 * Pre-commit hooks for linting and validation

 ---